 A television class in 7th grade spiraled into a series of courses and clubs that contributed to her dream of becoming a journalist.
-She knew at a young age, she wanted to give a voice to people living in the shadows, shed light on injustices and hold people accountable for their actions.
+At a young age, she wanted to give a voice to people living in the shadows, shedding light on injustices and holding people accountable for their actions.

-She is an adrenaline junkie and easily scared, but she’s always up to try something new.
+When Adi isn’t working, she’s hiking, eating, dancing or exploring.
 Swimming with sharks and skydiving in New Zealand are at the top of her bucket list.

 If you know of a great hike, have a favorite place to eat or a story idea, don't hesitate to reach out to Adi on Facebook, Twitter, or shoot her an email: email@example.com.